votingworks/vxsuite/apps/admin/frontend/README.md

-# Election Manager (VxAdmin)
+# VxAdmin

-This app is intended to be used on an offline computer by system administrators and election managers.
+An offline central election manager laptop.

 Note: Election manager can refer to VxAdmin or a user role, depending on the context.